ruifelixpereira/service-health-funcapp/README.md

 You need to have the `Key Vault Secrets Officer` role to add these secrets.
 You can use the provided script `scripts/add-keyvault-secrets.sh` to add these secrets to your Key Vault.

-## Function App environment settings
+## Step 5.
+Configure Function App environment settings

 Adjust these settings in your Function app environment: